Top Instagram bots are very, very similar.

 What Instagress did so well was that they were always developing new ways for marketers to target the audience they want.
 They added geotagging as a filter option, meaning you could go after users who have been to a specific location.
 They added advanced filters, so you can choose exactly who you’re going for.
 They added simultaneous follow and unfollow cycles, something no other Instagram automation service offered at the time.

 Let me put things into perspective for you on just how targeted they allow you to go.
 In February, I was traveling the southern islands of Thailand.
 Using Instagress, I was able to automatically leave comments on photos people took within the last 2 weeks on a specific area of an island in Thailand, using hashtags that I specified (so that I was only going after backpackers) and within a certain follower range (500-2000 followers).
 What was I commenting?
 I was asking these people for restaurant and hostel recommendations.
 Boom.
 80% reply rate.
 You can’t beat that level of targeting.

-I don't have anything against Archie.co, since as far as top Instagram bots go, I put it as my number two pick.
-It's like Instagress, but you can't be as aggressive with your interactions.
-It used to be my go-to and it gets the job done, but it's lacking in areas that Instagress absolutely excels in.
-That's to be expected though since Archie offers automaton for Twitter and Soundcloud as well.
-I've heard that it's the best at Soundcloud automation hands-down, but that's a platform I've never really touched.
-I'm a much better writer than I am at doing audio.
-Archie also requires quite a bit less finesse than Instagress to use effectively, which is great for less experienced marketers.
-This also means that it can't achieve quite as much, so there's your tradeoff.
+My number 3 pick.
+It’s like Instagress, but you can’t be as aggressive with your interactions.
+It used to be my go-to and it gets the job done, but it’s lacking in areas that BigBangram and Instavast absolutely excel in.
+That’s to be expected though since Archie offers automaton for Twitter and Soundcloud as well.
+I’ve heard that it’s the best at Soundcloud automation hands-down, but that’s a platform I’ve never really touched.
+Archie also requires quite a bit less finesse than alternatives to use effectively, which is great for less experienced marketers.
+This also means that it can’t achieve quite as much, so there’s your trade off.